agarwalvishal/verifycopy/README.md

 Timestamps detect changes that file size cannot — for example:

 - File was edited but size didn't change
+  - In real-world edits, file size can remain the same (e.g., a text file is edited but eventually it contains the same number of characters and therefore has the same size), but timestamp can change — enabling timestamp check helps detect such changes reliably without needing checksums.
 - File was re-encoded or touched
 - File was modified during sync